Our commitment to opening up digital services to everyone.

 We aim to make this website accessible to all.
 We try to ensure all pages conform to WCAG 2.1 Level AA in line with the EU Accessibility Directive.
 Our accessibility statement below sets out this commitment and what we are doing to improve.

-This website is run by Northampton Borough Council’s Digital Services Team.
+This website is run by West Northamptonshire Council’s Digital Services Team.
 There should be no barriers for anyone who wants to use this website.

 For example, you should be able to: